 Participants must be registered in their parish, provide a letter of recommendation from their pastor, commit to actively practicing their Catholic Faith, and agree to begin praying at least one hour of the Liturgy of the Hours daily as a part of their regular, planned prayer life.

 The Core Curriculum of 150 Class hours covers a 2-year span which follows the academic year.

-There are five sites (based on a minimum number of participants) for the 2016-2018 Program: Arden, Bryson City, Lenoir, Greensboro and Charlotte.
+There are five proposed sites (based on a minimum number of participants) for the 2018-2020 Program: Arden, Bryson City, Lenoir, Greensboro and Charlotte.
 Classes meet on designated Saturdays from 9:30 A.M. – 4:00 P.M. with an hour for lunch.
 Sessions average about one every three weeks within the academic year.